SamPassmore/SamPassmore/content/author/admin/_index.md

 +++

 Hi!
 I'm Sam Passmore.
-I'm a PhD student at the University of Bristol and a member of the VariKin project studying the evolution of kinship - [check us out here](https://excd.org/)!
+I'm a PhD student at the University of Bristol and a member of Fiona Jordan's VariKin project studying the evolution of kinship - [check us out here](https://excd.org/)!
 I use quantitative methods to explore the diversity and evolution of kinship systems seen around the world.
-Previously I studied and worked for [Quentin Atkinson](www.quentinatkinson.com) at the University of Auckland - the city where I grew up.
-Outside of academia, I have worked as a Data Scientist at [Pingar International](www.pingar.com).
+Previously I studied and worked for [Quentin Atkinson](https://www.quentinatkinson.com) at the University of Auckland - the city where I grew up.
+Outside of academia, I have worked as a Data Scientist at [Pingar International](https://www.pingar.com).

 I am also big into programming with R.